stevespages/shaula/sphinx-documentation/index.rst

 This website aims to describe Shaula.
 It will enable voyages to be logged, documents to be uploaded and manuals to be uploaded.
 The log, documents and manuals will be editable.
 Editing the site will be restricted to password protected users.

+The controllers are written directly into the routes definitions in the routes directory.

+Create and update operations should use the same pug files eg. views/voyages/create-update.pug and also the same routes and controllers eg router.post('/create-update', HANDLER) in routes/voyages.js.
+The form action attribut in the pug file should be made to do this.

 Navigation
 ----------